Hearing loss affects the entire family

 I recognized those were my words.
 They were ones I'd said to him over and over for years.
 I had thoughtlessly made the mistake my family members so often make – speaking to someone in another room and expecting them to understand what was said.
 I felt embarrassed and humbled about my flippant error, but at the same time proud about the way he handled it.
 It was exactly the way I'd modeled it for my family so many times.

-I've had significant hearing loss for almost two decades and I'm a licensed hearing care professional.
+I've had significant hearing loss for most of my adult life and I'm a licensed hearing care professional.
 I'm also the daughter of a person with significant hearing loss.
 I eat, breathe, work and sleep hearing loss and adaptive communication strategies.
 Of course, I know better than to talk to someone when they're in another room, whether they have hearing loss or not.
 But I had done it anyway.

 Practicing communication skills